Imran Khan to be released from custody in Pakistan, court rules

 Pakistan's ex-prime minister Imran Khan is to be freed from custody, a day after the Supreme Court ruled his dramatic arrest on corruption charges was illegal.

-Judges granted Mr Khan protected bail, meaning he can not be re-arrested on those charges for at least two weeks.
+Judges granted Mr Khan protected bail, meaning he can not be re-arrested on those charges for two weeks.

-Earlier, Mr Khan told the BBC he feared he would be detained again immediately after his release.
+The court also ordered he could not be arrested on any charges filed after last Tuesday until 17 May.

+Speaking during Friday's hearing, Chief Justice Umar Ata Bandial said the arrest was unlawful because it took place on court premises.

+He ordered that the "whole process" of Mr Khan's arrest "needs to be backtracked".

-The 70-year-old's arrest escalated tensions between him and the military.
+The dramatic saga has significantly escalated tensions between Mr Khan and Pakistan's powerful military.

 Many analysts believe Mr Khan's election win in 2018 happened with the help of the military, which both parties denied.